top of page

 2022

-ParentCorps expanded efforts to connect with new school districts and Head Start partners to continue growing the model nationally.
+To continue growing the model nationally, ParentCorps began connecting with new school districts and Head Start partners.
 Learn how to partner with ParentCorps here.

 Are you interested in making a donation to support ParentCorps?
 Learn more about the process.